RockySong/micropython-rocky/README.md

     to recognize.
 Face detection technology is from OpenMV, model is self-trained by Keras (not the nn module from OpenMV, as it does not support residual connections needed by MobileFaceNet model).

-    To add a face, press add button then OK button, a count down timer (4 seconds) starts, keep your face in front of the lens, after the count down timer reaches 0, it will take a snapshot when your face is detected, then add the feature vector of your face to its database together with the resized snapshot image (64x64), both are saved into QSPI flash so it is persistent.
+    To add a face, press 'add' button then OK button, a count down timer (4 seconds) starts, keep your face in front of the lens.
+After the count down timer reaches 0, when your face is detected, it will take a snapshot of the detected region and resize to 64x64.
+Then, the demo runs MobileFaceNet model with the snapshot to get a 128-dimension feature vector, and save the feature vector to its database together with the resized snapshot image (64x64), both are saved into QSPI flash so it is persistent.

+    After the face is added, the demo returns to recognization mode.
+If your face is detected again, the demo runs MobileFaceNet model to get the feature vector, compare the vector angles of all saved vectors, find the nearest one if it lies in the sensitivity threshold.

+    To improve detection rate, keep reasonable ambient lighting and distance to the lens, so your face is not too big or too small, nor too bright or too dark.
+You don't have to put your face in the center of the lens.

     Remark: The demo database can save up to 32 faces.

-    To del a face, press del button then OK button, your face will be deleted when the system recognized your face.
+    To delete a face, press del button then press OK button, your face will be deleted when the system recognized your face.
+Note: you can only delete your face with this method, not others' :)

     To delete all, press del button 5 times and then OK button.
 It takes a while if database has many faces.